Textualize/textual/docs/guide/layout.md

 Widget `#two` now spans two columns and two rows, covering a total of four cells.
 Notice how the other cells are moved to accommodate this change.
-The widget that previously occupied a single cell now occupies four cells, thus displacing three cells on to a new row.
+The widget that previously occupied a single cell now occupies four cells, thus displacing three cells to a new row.

 ### Gutter

 The spacing between cells in the grid can be adjusted using the `grid-gutter` CSS property.
-By default, cells have no gutter, so the every edge of every cell touches an edge of a neighboring cell.
+By default, cells have no gutter, meaning their edges touch each other.
 Gutter is applied across every cell in the grid, so `grid-gutter` must be used on a widget with `layout: grid` (_not_ on a child/cell widget).

-To better illustrate gutter, let's set our `Screen` background color to `lightgreen`, and the background color of the widgets we yield to `darkslategrey`.
+To better illustrate gutter, let's set our `Screen` background color to `lightgreen`, and the background color of the widgets we yield to `darkmagenta`.
 Now if we add `grid-gutter: 1;` to our grid, one cell of spacing appears between the cells and reveals the light green background of the `Screen`.

 === "Output"